IdeaBlocks: Expressing and Reusing Divergent Intents for Graphic Design Exploration using Generative AI: Study 1: Comparative Study

-During the 20-minute exploration sessions, participants using \sysname{} engaged in intent reusing actions--copying blocks or past paths--an average of 5.08 times per session ($SD$ = 4.36).
-Out of the 61 total instances of intent reuse, 41 were associated with visual properties (e.g., image style, color palette).
-According to interview responses, participants found intent reuse particularly useful for these visual aspects, as their preferences tend to remain consistent across different design ideas.
-In contrast, text-based properties (e.g., character entities) were seen as more dependent on specific exploration contexts and frequently varied between ideas.
-This contrast suggests the need for different reuse strategies, which we discuss further in Section~\ref{sec:discussion2}.
+During the 20-minute sessions, participants using \sysname{} engaged in intent-reusing actions (copying blocks or paths) an average of 5.08 times ($SD$=4.36).
+Out of the 61 total instances of intent reuse, 41 targeted visual properties (e.g., image style, color palette).
+According to interview responses, participants found reuse particularly useful for such visual aspects, as these preferences tended to remain consistent across different ideas.
+In contrast, text-based properties (e.g., character entities) were seen as more context-dependent and were frequently changed between ideas.
+This contrast also appears in the longitudinal study findings in Section~\ref{sec:blockreuse}.

-Although ratings for tracking and reviewing intent were also slightly higher in \sysname{}, these differences were not statistically significant.
-From the interviews, we found that this functionality was largely supported by the shared non-linear canvas interface that both systems offered.
-Several participants mentioned using the interface to make sense of past exploration and plan their next moves.
-Hence, the advantages of \sysname{}'s features for tracking and reviewing intents (i.e., organized exploration history for each property in the left panel) were less pronounced in the survey responses.
+Ratings for tracking and reviewing intent did not differ significantly between conditions, as the interview results showed that these aspects were largely supported by the non-linear canvas interface that both baseline and \sysname{} shared.
 However, their reasons for doing so differed between conditions.
-P11 explained, \textit{``In the baseline, I reviewed my exploration flow to compare the outputs and determine how to modify my next prompt.
-In \sysname{}, I do that to see which results were good, to copy them directly.''} This highlights how \sysname{}'s intent reuse features not only enabled reuse but also shaped how participants reviewed prior work with a clearer purpose and actionable follow-up.
+P11 explained, \textit{``In the baseline, I reviewed my exploration flow to assess the outputs and determine how to fix my next prompt.
+In \sysname{}, I do that to see which results were good to copy them directly.''} This suggests that \sysname{} also shaped how participants reviewed prior work with a clearer purpose and actionable follow-up.

-\subsection{Exploration Patterns and Process}
+\subsubsection{Exploration Patterns and Process}